rolandsarosy/fraction-calculator-challenge/README.md

 How to run the tests (Using IntelliJ IDEA 2023):
 - After successfully building the project, select `Project` in the top of the hierarchy window.
 - Under `src`, find the `test` folder.
-- To launch any single test, or launch all tests in a folder, simply right click the test or the folder and select "Run test(s)..."
+- To launch any single test, or launch all tests in a folder, simply right-click the test or the folder and select "Run test(s)..."

 ## Dependencies
 **Language**: Kotlin